 Shabbat Shekalim

-This is the date when the annual half-shekel is given by the sons of Israel to support maintenance and operation of the Temple (see Exodus 30:11-16).
-This contribution is used as a means of taking a census since the sons of Israel are not to be counted in the normal manner (Exodus 30:12) but are to be counted by the "ransom" provided by the half-shekel.
+This is when the annual half-shekel is given by the sons of Israel to support the maintenance and operation of the Temple (see Exodus 30:11-16).
+This contribution is used to take a census since the sons of Israel are not to be counted in the usual manner (Exodus 30:12) but are to be calculated by the "ransom" provided by the half-shekel.

 Shabbat Zachor

-On this date, the sabbath before Purim, we fulfill the commandment given by G-d to "remember [zachor] what Amalek did to you" (Deuteronomy 25:17-19).
-The Torah portion that contains the commandment is read in order to verbally recall what the people of Amalek did to Israel as they departed from Egypt.
-A passage from 1 Samuel is also read to recall King Saul's failure to heed this commandment.
+On this date, the Sabbath before Purim, we fulfill the commandment given by G-d to "remember [zachor] what Amalek did to you" (Deuteronomy 25:17-19).
+The Torah portion containing the commandment is read to verbally recall what the people of Amalek did to Israel as they departed from Egypt.
+A passage from 1 Samuel is also read to remember King Saul's failure to heed this commandment.

-Note: A boy who is not yet of bar-mitzvah age should not be called to the Torah for Maftir on Parashat Zachor.
-Nor should he read the parshah for others.
-For since he is free of the obligation of mitzvot, he cannot enable others to fulfill their obligation through him.5
+Note: A boy not yet of bar-mitzvah age should not be called to the Torah for Maftir on Parashat Zachor.
+Nor should he read the parashah for others.
+Since he is free of the obligation of mitzvot, he cannot enable others to fulfill their obligation through him.5

 Shabbat Parah